poof-backup/poof/Reddit-posts/Reddit-DataHoarder.md

 We are reaching out to the r/DataHoarder community with this Request For Comments as we make the project public, because you are a well-informed and knowledgeable group.
-Moving and syncing large amounts of data with ease is one of this community's goals, and we feel confident `poof` can help with that.
+Thanks to **u/Gumagugu** for reviewing this before we posted.
+Moving and syncing large amounts of data with ease and peace of mind is one of this community's goals, and we feel confident `poof` can help with that.
 We also hope to gain insights from you, and your feedback will be invaluable for shaping future releases.

 poof! is a purpose-specific wrapper around the robust [Rclone](https://rclone.org)